The Degrees of Freedom Regions of MIMO Broadcast, Interference, and Cognitive Radio Channels with No CSIT: The Cognitive Radio Channel

-\end{lemma} \begin{proof} Since $\mathbf{X^1}$ is determined by $M_Y$, conditioned on $M_Y$, the CRC is equivalent to the BC with CT as the transmitter and PR and CR as two receivers.
-Therefore, following the arguments of Lemma \ref{lemma: IC to BC}, the proof can be completed. \end{proof}
+\end{lemma} \begin{IEEEproof} Now, conditioned on $M_Y$, the signal $\mathbf{X^1}$ is deterministic.
+Hence, as far as this lemma is concerned, we have the BC with CT as its transmitter, and PR and CR as its receivers. \end{IEEEproof}

-Using the above lemma, we get the outer-bound on the weighted sum as $\frac{d_1}{N_1} + \frac{d_2}{M_2} \leq 1$, which equals the inner-bound on the weighted sum.
-Hence, we have established the dof region in this case.

-Also, for this configuration, the dof region of the CRC is equal to that of the IC.